LGLTeam/FreeFire-ESP-And-Aimbot-3/README.md

 Project was been sent to me by brazilian modders, but I don't care about shitty Free Fire anymore, I will share here publicly

-Don't ask me how to use it, instead learn from the internet from Guided Hacking and Unknowncheats.
-Tutorials for PC can still be useful, they work the same, just the code that are slightly different

 Mod menu is based on my old template

 # Screenshot